djara1214/NycStavaHighlights/README.md

 1. **Data Collection**: Utilizing the Strava API, we retrieve segment numbers that represent popular biking routes in New York City.
 Then, by employing web scraping techniques with Beautiful Soup, we extract leader board data for these segments.

-2. **Data Visualization**: Once the data is collected, we leverage Python's data visualization libraries (e.g., Matplotlib, Plotly) to create informative and engaging visualizations that showcase the top bikers and their achievements on the identified segments.
+2. **Data Visualization**: Once the data is collected, I will also leverage Python's data visualization libraries (e.g., Matplotlib, Plotly) to create informative and engaging visualizations that showcase the top bikers and their achievements on the identified segments.
+In addition to python, I will use MAPBOX GL-JS to plot all biking segments in NYC.
+All Segment data will be shown **at** **once** and showcase their top riders.
+Something hard to do on Stravas own website.

 ## Installation